uo-ec607/lectures/08-regression/08-regression.md

 #### High dimensional FEs and (multiway) clustering

 One reason that I prefer the `lfe` package to other options --- e.g. the panel-focused `plm` package (see further below) --- is because it supports high dimensional fixed effects *and* (multiway) clustering.^[It is very similar to the excellent [reghdfe](http://scorreia.com/software/reghdfe/) package in Stata.]
-In the below example, I'm going to add "homeworld" as an additional fixed effect to the model and also cluster according to this model.
+In the below example, I'm going to add "homeworld" as an additional fixed effect to the model and also cluster according to this variable.
 I'm not claiming that this is a particularly good or sensible model, but just go with it.
 Note that, since we specify "homeworld" in the fixed effects slot below, `felm()` automatically converts it to a factor even though we didn't explicitly tell it to.

 ```r